ChrisLFieldsII/watch-room/README.md

 ## Philosophies

 - The extension should listen to the video player events rather than re-inventing the wheel and having controls in the extension browserAction
-- not doing a chat feature or anything like that. there are plenty other great apps to use for chatting while watching media
+- not doing a chat feature or anything like that. there are plenty other great apps to use for chatting while watching video

 ## Permissions required and why